clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-file-upload-api.md

 This API is responsible for uploading the documents that are associated with a service performed on a collateral property.
-It does not support files uploaded to service requests that are still in the "draft" status.
+It does not support service requests that are still in the "draft" status.

 ## Available Endpoints